nghess/sl-data/docs/SessionData.md

 - **Filtering**: Creates shallow copies where possible to minimize memory usage
 - **Path Search**: Targeted searching within experiment directories for speed

-## Migration Guide

-When moving to a new project:

-1. Copy `session_data.py` to your new project directory
-2. Update import statements as needed
-3. Adjust `base_path` parameter for your data location
-4. Modify `experiment` parameter to match your directory structure

-## Future Extensions

-The class is designed for easy extension:

-- Add new signal types by extending `_process_signals()`
-- Add new cluster metrics by modifying cluster processing
-- Extend filtering with custom operators
-- Add new population analysis methods

 ## License

 This code is provided as-is for research purposes.
 Please credit Nate Gonzales-Hess if used in publications.